Back to all terms

 What to Watch For:

-Always confirm the per-visit maximum before booking an appointment, as each paramedical discipline may have its own limit.
-Some plans also apply both a per-visit and an annual maximum, so reaching either cap can stop further reimbursement for the rest of the benefit year.
+Each paramedical discipline may have its own per-visit limit, so confirm the maximum before booking an appointment.
+Some plans apply both a per-visit maximum and an annual maximum, so reaching either cap can stop further reimbursement for the rest of the benefit year.

 Related Terms